Keeping up with the Coronavirus

 - General exclusions: Check under the general exclusions for any mention of pandemics.

-- Known events exclusions: Many travel insurers will have a ‘known events exclusions’ policy which can mean that claims in relation to big events that are being widely reported about in the media and are thus, considered to be general knowledge (like Coronavirus, for example) won’t be covered.
+- Known events exclusions: Many travel insurance companies will have a ‘known events exclusions’ policy which can mean that claims in relation to big events that are being widely reported about in the media and are thus, considered to be general knowledge (like Coronavirus, for example) won’t be covered.

 - Government warnings: Check the PDS for any clauses surrounding government warnings made about specific travel destinations.
-Many travel insurers won’t provide cover for claims if a government travel warning has been made about your specific travel destination and you knowingly went anyway.
+Many travel insurance providers won’t provide cover for claims if a government travel warning has been made about your specific travel destination and you knowingly went anyway.

 Keep an eye out for any updates or press releases made by your travel insurance provider.
-For more information, you may also wish to contact your insurer directly or your insurer’s underwriter.
+For more information, you may also wish to contact your insurance company directly or your insurance company's underwriter.

 For more information, make sure you check out travel insurance hub, where you can find loads of useful travel guides, the latest travel news and tonnes of other great resources.